marta1895/marta1895/README.md

 ## Hi there 👋 I'm Marta.

-Data Operations Analyst with 4+ years in production data quality — now building end-to-end analytics projects.
-My motto: SQL-first, dashboard-driven.
+Data Operations Analyst with 6+ years in production data quality — now building end-to-end analytics projects.
 Years of catching broken data before it hits the team's KPIs taught me the skill most analysts skip: never trust the data until you've checked it.

 ## What I work on